matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 ETL pipeline is a sequence of stages, data retrieval, transformation and processing, loading them into the target system.
 Extract: extracting data from source, Apache NiFi, Kafka Connect.
 Transform: processing according to Apache Spark, Apache Beam rules.
 Load: transferring data to the target system.
-Tools example: Apache Kafka, Amazon S3, Elastic-Search.
+Tools example: Apache Kafka, Amazon S3, Elasticsearch.

 149) Etcd Database?
 Answer: Etcd is a strongly consistent and highly available key-value store that often used to implement leader election in system.

 150) Domain Driven Design DDD?
 Answer: Bounded Context: Each domain model is valid only in bounded-context.
 For example order process,